A Beautiful Mind (TV series)

 A Beautiful Mind (Korean: 뷰티풀 마인드) is a South Korean television series starring Jang Hyuk, Park So-dam, Yoon Hyun-min and Park Se-young.
-It aired from June 20 to August 8, 2016, on KBS2's Mondays and Tuesdays at 22:00 KST time slot.
+It aired from June 20 to August 8, 2016, on KBS2's Mondays and Tuesdays at 22:00 KST.

-Though the drama had its supporters, the number of episodes were brought down to 14, from the planned 16 due to low viewership ratings.
+Though the drama had its supporters, its episode count was decreased from the initially planned 16 to 14 due to low viewership ratings.

 Synopsis

-Inspired by Mary Shelley's gothic novel Frankenstein, it tells the story of a world-renowned but unsympathetic neurosurgeon and his involvement with the mysterious deaths in the hospital he works in.
+Inspired by Mary Shelley's gothic novel Frankenstein, A Beautiful Mind tells the story of a world-renowned but unsympathetic neurosurgeon, and his involvement with the mysterious deaths in the hospital he works in.